Alpkant/BAFMD/README.md

 2-) image_name.xml annotation that uses Pascal VOC labeling format.
 It contains image size, object coordinates and class names.

-## Dataset Copyrights
+## Licence and Terms of Use
+This work is licensed with the MIT License.
+See [LICENSE](LICENSE) for details.
-Bias Aware Face Mask Detection (BAFMD) dataset is available for non-commercial research purposes only.
+By downloading the data you accept the [BAFMD dataset Terms of Usage.](https://bit.ly/BAFMD-terms-of-usage) Bias Aware Face Mask Detection (BAFMD) dataset is available for non-commercial research purposes only.

-The dataset collected from Twitter, therefore you have to check the licensing information from Twitter to use the images for your purpose.
+The dataset collected from Twitter, therefore you have to check the terms of usage from Twitter to use the images for your purpose as well.

 ## Citation ##
 This dataset has been explained and has been used in [our paper]([https://arxiv.org/abs/2103.08773](https://arxiv.org/abs/2211.01207)).
 Cite our paper, if you downloaded and used our dataset.